FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 In this project we define the configuration for Automapper; that is, we define how one specific object maps into another.

+### MyVipCity.Domain.Mappings.EF

+We use Entity Framework as out Object-relational mapping (ORM) tool.
+Here we define how the domain classes map into the corresponding tables in the database.
+We also define the relationships between this tables. i.e One-To-Many, Many-To-Many.